njdart/CS_Projects/README.md

 #### Modelling Persistant Data
 A task to normalise and implement a database from a sports-and-teams senario, using the Postgresql language

+#### Line Following
+A simple line following competition in which we were given two hours with part of the track and no time to prepare for the teal thing!

+#### Pioneer Robot
+A compariason between simulated and real robotics